Why Gloves.com is the Smartest Investment Choice for EB-5 Visas

 The main requirement under the EB-5 program requires investors to invest a minimum of $900,000 into a U.S.-approved commercial enterprise that creates at least 10 jobs for U.S. citizens.
 The investor must also ensure that their investment of choice meets the program's requirements as set by the United States Citizenship and Immigration Services.
 Gloves.com does just that.

-The internet is flooded with information about the EB-5 program, some of which provides false information that could cost investors millions of dollars.
+The internet is flooded with information about the EB-5 program, some of which provide false information that could cost investors millions of dollars.
 Knowing exactly how to qualify for the EB-5 program is of utmost importance before deciding to give it a go.
-More importantly is making sure their investment of choice has the proper "TEA certifications" in place that qualify for the $900,000 threshold.
+More importantly, is making sure their investment of choice has the proper "TEA certifications" in place that qualify for the $900,000 threshold.

 These requirements and all others needed to qualify under the EB-5 program are met when investing in Gloves.com